JesseZhuang/SystemDesign/DDIA/ch01.Reliable.Scalable.Maintainable.Applications/notes.md

 High percentiles of response times, also known as tail latencies are important because they directly affect users' experience.
 Customer with the slowest requests are often those who have the most data on their accounts because they have made many purchases, the most valuable customer [19].
 Amazon has also observed that a 100 ms increase in response time reduces sales by 1% [20].
 A 1-second slowdown reduces customer satisfaction metric by 16% [21],[22].
 Optimizing the p99.99 percentile was deemed too expensive and to not yield enough benefit for Amazon's purposes.

-Percentiles are often used in service level objectives (SLOa) and service level agreements (SLAs).
+Percentiles are often used in service level objectives (SLOs) and service level agreements (SLAs).
 For example, the service is considered up if p50 < 200 ms and p99 is < 1 s.
 Availability is 99.9%.

 Queueing delays often account for a large part of the response time at high percentiles.
 It only takes a small number of slow requests to hold up the processing of subsequent requests, known as head-of-line blocking.

-Even if only a small percentage of backend calls are slow, the chance of gettign a slow call increases if an end-user request requires multiple back-end calls, tail latency amplification.
+Even if only a small percentage of backend calls are slow, the chance of getting a slow call increases if an end-user request requires multiple back-end calls, tail latency amplification.

 You need to efficiently calculate response time percentiles.
 You may want to keep a rolling window of the last 10 minutes.
 The naive implementation is to keep a list and sort that list every minute.
-There are algorithms that can calculate a good approximation at minimal cpu and memory cost, such as forward decay [25], t-digest [26], or HdrHistogram [27].
-Beaware that averaging percentiles, e.g., to reduce the time resolution or to combine data from several machines, is mathematically meaningless.
+There are algorithms that can calculate a good approximation at minimal cpu and memory cost, **such as forward decay** [25], t-digest [26], or HdrHistogram [27].
+Beware that averaging percentiles, e.g., to reduce the time resolution or to combine data from several machines, is mathematically meaningless.
 The right way of aggregating response data is to add the histograms [28].